 In addition to returning ballots by mail, vote-by-mail systems offer multiple methods for returning ballots.
 These options include easily accessible, secure ballot drop boxes, and returning mail ballots to staffed vote centers or polling places.

 Many states offer ballot tracking tools (similar to commercial package tracking) so voters can track their ballot’s status in real time.
-These tools inform voters when their ballot is mailed, delivered to them, received by the elections office, signature verified where applicable, and counted.
-If there is a discrepancy, missing signature, or other issue, the system can even notify the voter to help them remedy the problem.
+These tools inform voters when their ballot is mailed to them, has been delivered to them, is received by the elections office, their signature has been verified where applicable, and then counted.
+If there is a discrepancy, missing signature, or other issue, the system can even notify the voter to help them remedy (“cure”) the problem.

 Voting systems are designed to protect voters and contain safeguards to keep ballots secure.